Tesla Semi truck: specs, price and on-sale date

-Back in 2017 when the Semi was first unveiled, Musk claimed that the Tesla Semi would hit 0-60mph in five seconds, even when towing a trailer.
+Back in 2017 when the Semi was first unveiled, Musk claimed that the Tesla Semi would do 0-60mph in five seconds, even when towing a trailer.
 This is expected to rise to 20 seconds when carrying a payload of 36,000kg.

 Meanwhile, the Tesla Semi’s 'bullet-shaped' nose – as seen on concept versions in our gallery – contributes to a drag coefficient of 0.38cd, making it comfortably more aerodynamic than most diesel lorries, which usually register somewhere between 0.65 and 0.70cd.

 Tesla claims another advantage over internal-combustion-engined HGVs is the Semi’s performance uphill: most lorries only manage 45mph on a 5% gradient, whereas Tesla’s offering should be capable of 65mph thanks to its greater levels of torque.

 An 80% charge could take as little as half an hour, providing around 400 miles of range from what Tesla is calling its ‘Megachargers’ – the first of which have been installed near the company’s Gigafactory 1 in Nevada, where the first Semi trucks are being completed.
 Full details are yet to be confirmed, although these chargers are expected to be several times faster than the latest V3 Tesla Superchargers, which can top up cars like the Tesla Model 3 and Tesla Model Y at speeds of up to 250kW.

 Running costs are also expected to entice buyers away from diesel HGVs: it’s estimated that the Tesla Semi will cost around 91p per mile to operate – some 25p cheaper than diesel lorries.

-Prices for the entry-level, 300-mile-range Tesla Semi are expected to start from around £113,000, with the company already taking orders.
-The deposit required is in the region of £15,000.
+Prices for the entry-level, 300-mile-range Tesla Semi are expected to start from £100,000 at the time of writing, with the company already taking orders with a deposit of £15,000.

-The 500-mile range version costs an estimated £135,000, while a limited-edition ‘Founders Series’ model will be priced at around £150,000.
+The 500-mile range version meanwhile costs £140,000.
 Full specifications regarding paint colour and interior trim options have yet to be confirmed.
 Delivery dates are expected to be confirmed when the Semi enters series production in 2023.